 South Sudan Country Report

-Fighting that broke out between former first vice-president Riek Machar's and President Salva Kiir's forces in July 2016 in Juba continues with waring intensity nationwide.
-It is likely to intensify with ongoing political infighting in the country notwithstanding ongoing peace attempts by South Sudan's neighbours.
+Fighting that broke out between former VP Riek Machar's and President Salva Kiir's forces in July 2016 in South Sudan's capital Juba continues with waring intensity nationwide.
+It is likely to intensify with ongoing political infighting notwithstanding ongoing peace attempts by South Sudan's neighbours.
 The Machar and Kiir forces are likely to continue fighting in the absence of a co-ordinated effort internationally, especially by neighbouring Sudan, Kenya, Ethiopia, and Uganda to exert pressure on both sides to end the conflict and fully respect the terms of the August 2015 peace accord.
 Fighting will be concentrated in Unity, Upper Nile, Jonglei, and Equatoria.
 However, oil production is likely to continue, albeit at lower outputs.
-Death-and-injury and property-damagerisks remain high countrywide but even higher in battleground states.
+Death-and-injury and property-damage risks remainhigh countrywide but even higher in battleground states.

-Continued fighting between government forces and rebel groups in Upper Nile, Equatoria, Unity, and Jonglei states is likely to intensify as splits within the government camp emerge.
+Continued fighting between government forces and rebel groups in Upper Nile, Equatoria, Unity, and Jonglei states is likely to intensify as splits within the government camp – defection of the former chief of army staff – emerge.
 Inter-ethnic rivalries are strained severely, with sporadic skirmishes peaking during the rainy season (June−September), posing risks of banditry and attack against UN assets, particular those in transit.
 Newly formed anti-government militias in Western Equatoria states increase the risk of attacks against land cargo, particularly those entering and exiting Juba via the Juba-Nimule road.

 Vaccinations required to enter the country